fullwebdev/fullwebdev/docs/pages/en/01-introduction/README.md

 We also maintain an [inventory](/03-inventory/) of every project we study, use and talk about (mostly libraries and dev tools).
 Any external contribution can help us, so please do not hesitate to send us a pull request.

-We are also creating a bunch of dev tools during this process, and should be presented them here pretty soon.
+On top of that, we are creating a bunch of dev tools during this process, which should be presented here pretty soon.

 Finally, you can already study our [codelabs](/04-codelabs/) and the videos of our [conferences](/05-conferences/).
 Those are 100% publicly available and all the related materials are open sourced on GitHub.